Can I Give My Dog Shots at Home or Should I Take Him to the Vet?

 Also, many vets are now recommending that senior dogs stop receiving routine immunizations after they reach a certain age.
 Be sure to ask your vet's advice about this matter and follow his or her recommendations.

-Here are some of the drawbacks of home-injected canine shots.
+Here are some of the drawbacks of at-home canine shots:

 - Vaccines may expire before they are used up, wasting money.